- Wisconsin Marriage License

-Wisconsin Statutes, Sec.
+Wis.
+Stats., Sec.
 765.03 (2): It is unlawful for any person, who is or has been a party of an action for divorce in any court in this state, or elsewhere, to marry again until 6 months after judgement of divorce is granted, and the marriage of any such person solemnized before the expiration of 6 months from the date of the granting of judgment of divorce shall be void.

 - If applicants cannot speak English, a translator will need to be present for the application process.
-The translator cannot be related to either of the parties applying for a license.
+The translator cannot be related to either of the parties applying for the license.

 Parties must take an oath that the marriage will be lawful and the information given on the application is correct.

-- Any ordained member of the clergy of any religious denomination or society who continues to be an ordained member of the clergy;
+(a) Any ordained member of the clergy of any religious denomination or society who continues to be an ordained member of the clergy;

-- Any licentiate of a denominational body or an appointee of any bishop serving as the regular member of the clergy of any church of the denomination to which the member of the clergy belongs, if not restrained from so doing by the discipline of the church or denomination;
+(b) Any licentiate of a denominational body or an appointee of any bishop serving as the regular member of the clergy of any church of the denomination to which the member of the clergy belongs, if not restrained from so doing by the discipline of the church or denomination;

-- The 2 parties themselves, by mutual declarations, that they take each other as husband and wife, in accordance with the customs, rules and regulations of any religious society, denomination or sect to which either of said parties may belong;
+(c) The 2 parties themselves, by mutual declarations, that they take each other as husband and wife, in accordance with the customs, rules and regulations of any religious society, denomination or sect to which either of said parties may belong;

-- Any judge of a court of record or a reserve judge appointed under S. 753.075;
+(d) Any judge of a court of record or a reserve judge appointed under S. 753.075;

-- Any circuit court commissioner appointed under SCR 75.02 (1) or supplemental court commissioner appointed under S. 757.675; any municipal court judge.
+(e) Any circuit court commissioner appointed under SCR 75.02 (1) or supplemental court commissioner appointed under S. 757.675(1);

 (f) any municipal court judge.